blahosyl/spicy/README.md

 A person unknown to me has forked the project repository and submitted a [pull request](https://github.com/blahosyl/spicy/pull/137) with some code comments added.
 I had not communicated with this person before this nor asked for their contribution to the repository.
 The pull request was closed without merging.

+### Acknowledgements

+I would like to express my deepest gratitude to my mentor, [Rory Patrick Sheridan](https://github.com/Ri-Dearg) for his incredibly useful and understanding support throughout the project.